 The History and Philosophy of Brunswick St College

 Brunswick Street College was established in 2000 by a barrister whose children were starting university and who saw a need for young adults who were leaving home for the first time to have a community around them that would care about them and in which they could become involved.
-He understood the difficulties that young adults encounter in the transition from school to becoming an adult.
+He understood the difficulties that young adults encounter in the transition from school to becoming an adult and how this is heightened for students moving from the country or interstate to live in Melbourne.

 What the College offers in essence, is an environment that helps university students navigate their way through this transition.
 The College provides a residential community for these students who do not have a network of friends or family to support them in Melbourne or are seeking an alternative to the structure and expense of traditional residential colleges.